A podcast on ideas shaping the future of K-12 education.

 Transforming District Leadership and the Ed Tech Landscape

-Education has not always been thought of as an innovative space, but change is on the horizon, sparked by the disruptions of the last few years.
-Students are required to have a different skill set than previous generations, with technology and collaboration at the forefront of those demands.
-The education system has faced immense challenges recently, but with those challenges comes a great opportunity to innovate and make an even greater impact on students today.
+K-12 education has not always been thought of as an innovative space, but that is changing.
+Sparked by the disruptions of the last few years, we are seeing a need for a different skill set than previous generations.
+Technology and collaboration skills are at the forefront of those demands.
+The education system has faced immense challenges recently, but those challenges have created an opportunity to innovate and make an even greater impact on students today.

 Our guest, Doug Roberts, has worked with leading ed-tech entrepreneurs and district administrators for almost 20 years, developing partnerships that improve outcomes for students.